Pros/Cons of Freestyle Libre 2: Is Flash a Good Match for My Family?

 (*In case you’re curious, in terms of back data, the system stores the single reading that occurs at the 15-minute point, not the average of all the readings over that time period.
 For trend information, however, the system uses all the data from the previous 15 minutes.
 And for the current glucose reading, the system displays the actual reading at the moment that you scan, in real-time, NOT the reading at the beginning of the current 15-minute interval.)

 4. Long Sensor Life

-You can use a Libre/Libre 2 sensor for 14 consecutive days (vs 7 or 10 days for CGM sensors) which could mean half as many or a third fewer insertions compared to a CGM system, saving you time, money and mental energy.
+You can use a Libre/Libre 2 sensor for 14 consecutive days (vs 7 or 10 days for CGM sensors), the longest sensor life for any glucose monitoring system currently available in Canada.
+This could mean half as many or a third fewer insertions compared to a CGM system, saving you time, money and mental energy.